ZQ-Yang/zq-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing my Ph.D. at the [Urban Mobility Institute (UMI)](https://umi.tongji.edu.cn/), Tongji University, Shanghai, China.
-I am a member of the [CTIT](https://ctit.tongji.edu.cn/) research group, where I am supervised by Professor Xinghua Li.
+I am a member of the [CTIT](https://ctit.tongji.edu.cn/) research group, completing my dissertation on **"Investigating Influencing Factors and Developing Incentive Strategies for the Integrated Usage of Electric Bike-sharing Services and Metro Systems"** under the guidance of Professor Xinghua Li.
 Prior to this, I received my bachelor's degree from Southwest Jiaotong University in 2020.

-My research interests include travel behavior analysis and modeling, the relationship between travel and land use, shared mobility, and transport equity.

 I am currently a visiting PhD student at Ghent University.